- The Washington Times - Monday, February 16, 2026

 “Enforcing the Talking Filibuster is NOT ‘eliminating’ the filibuster,” he said on social media.
 “It’s just enforcing the Senate’s rules and making Democrats opposed to the SAVE America Act actually *speak* if they want to filibuster.
 If we don’t do this now, we might as well prepare to lose.”

-Sen. John Kennedy, Louisiana Republican, said “most people’s minds are open,” including his own, but they still have a lot of questions about how it would work.
+Sen. John Kennedy, Louisiana Republican, said “most people’s minds are open,” including his own, but they have a lot of questions about how it would work.

 Advertisement